What is Veganuary?

 The aforementioned artificial-leather alternatives were mainly derived because of cost-effectiveness or raw-material availability.
 Intentional or not, they do contribute towards a more cruelty-free consumer culture.
 Although some of this faux leather fabric prevents mass slaughtering of animals, it is ironic that they are associated with some negative environmental impact that affects our eco-system due to the inevitable generation of toxic substances.

-Impact Solutions is not afraid to challenge the status quo, and we believe that renewable and cruelty-free products is the driver towards a more sustainable future.
-We are persistent in high-quality and durable materials because longevity matters to discourage fast-fashion.
-Our diverse testing capabilities combine with our comprehensive expertise mean we can carry out a broad range of bespoke and performance testing on conventional pleather as well as novelty leather-alternatives.
-This includes testing of its breaking strength, tear strength, adhesion of coating, abrasion resistance and even flammability.
-We also have experience in testing corrosion produced by composite-leather in accordance with ASTM D 1611 standard.
+Our diverse testing capabilities, combined with our extensive expertise, allow us to perform a wide range of bespoke and performance tests on conventional pleather as well as innovative leather alternatives.
+This includes testing for breaking strength, tear strength, adhesion of coatings, abrasion resistance, and even flammability.
+We also have experience testing corrosion in composite-leather materials in accordance with ASTM D 1611 standards.

-Aesthetics is often a key factor for vegan-leather apparels, Impact also offers the testing of colourfastness to light, which investigates the damage imposed on the material by sunlight.
-We can simulate outdoor weathering and expose the material to cycling UV light, moisture and above & beyond room temperature range to really test the pleather’s limitations.
+Aesthetics are often a key consideration for vegan-leather apparel.
+In addition to our other tests, we also offer colourfastness testing to light, which assesses the damage caused by sunlight.
+We can simulate outdoor weathering by exposing materials to cycling UV light, moisture, and temperatures that go beyond typical room conditions, pushing pleather to its limits.